 What is included ?

-Language: The language spoken in Kemer is Turkish
+Language: The language spoken is Turkish.

-Local time: Kemer is 2 hours ahead of GMT/UK time
+Local time: Kemer is 2 hours ahead of GMT/UK time.

-Flight time from UK: Approximately 4 hours
+Flight time from UK: The Kemer flight time is 4 hours.

 Best time to visit: April and May for slightly cooler temperatures.